MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 **How to identify which process is causing high context switches**

-The `pidstat` command is used for monitoring individual  tasks  currently being managed by the Linux kernel.
+The `pidstat` command is used for monitoring individual tasks currently which the Linux kernel manages.

 Run following command to check which process is causing issue.
 Like vmstat option usage, it runs 5 times with 2 seconds interval.